-Friday’s Shocking ‘Bold And The Beautiful’ Spoilers: Ridge Spews Fire & Brimstone After Busting Zoe And Zende
+Friday's Shocking 'Bold And The Beautiful' Spoilers: Ridge Spews Fire & Brimstone After Busting Zoe And Zende

-Friday’s spoilers for The Bold and the Beautiful reveal that Ridge Forrester (Thorsten Kaye) will spew hellfire when his suspicions are confirmed.
-The dressmaker will find Zoe Buckingham (Kiara Barnes) and Zende Forrester Dominguez in an embrace, and he will unleash his wrath, per The TV Guide.
+Friday's spoilers for The Bold and the Beautiful reveal that Ridge Forrester (Thorsten Kaye) will spew hellfire when his suspicions are confirmed.
+The dressmaker will find Zoe Buckingham (Kiara Barnes) and Zende Forrester Dominguez in an embrace and he will unleash his wrath, per TV Guide.

 So, when Ridge catches Carter's fiancée in the arms of another, all hell will break loose.
 He isn't about to let Carter get played like that and gives both Zende and Zoe a well-deserved tongue-lashing.

-The Bold and the Beautifuldaily spoilers indicate that he’s upset that Zoe did not have the decency to first break things off with her fiancé.
-Instead, she’s sleazing around behind his back.
+The Bold and the Beautiful daily spoilers indicate that he's upset Zoe did not have the decency to first break things off with her fiancé.
+Instead, she's going behind his back.

 As for Zende, he asked him on two occasions if anything was going on between them.
 Instead of telling him the truth, his nephew lied to him.

 As for Zoe, she may backtrack now that the truth is out.
-Even though she actively pursued the designer, as seen above, she may change her tune to suit her circumstances.
-In recent weeks, she’s enjoyed the benefits of being the fiancée of the COO.
+Even though she actively pursued the designer, she may change her tune to suit her circumstances.
+In recent weeks, she's enjoyed the benefits of being the fiancée of the COO.
 As Paris Buckingham (Diamond White) pointed out, Zoe never failed to rub it in her face.
 Zoe may appear contrite after Ridge catches them together.

-In the meantime, Carter will also find out that his fiancé has the hots for another.
-Paris will fill him in on her sister’s plans to visit Zende.
+In the meantime, Carter will also find out that his fiancée has the hots for another.
+Paris will fill him in on her sister's plans to visit Zende.
 The social worker will also relay the conversation she overheard when they confessed their feelings for each other.

 Carter will be devastated to learn that Zoe has not been loyal to him.
 He loved the model and wanted to marry her as soon as possible.
 However, he will also realize how Zoe has been playing him for a fool.